VadzimSudaranka/ordersSchedulerApp/README.md

 ### Apache Maven
 - Download [Apache Maven](https://maven.apache.org/download.cgi)
-- Set **MAVEN_HOME** environment variable pointing to the folder where maven is installed
+- Set **MAVEN_HOME** environment variable pointing to the folder where maven is installed -execute maven clean and than install comands for generating target folder and additional jar file

 ### Libraries Used